Codecademy/docs/content/javascript/concepts/arrow-functions/arrow-functions.md

 ---
-Title: 'Arrow Functions'
+Title: "Arrow Functions"
-Description: 'Arrow function expressions were introduced in ES6.
-These expressions are a clean and concise alternative to the traditional function syntax.'
+Description: "Arrow function expressions were introduced in ES6.
+These expressions are a clean and concise alternative to the traditional function syntax."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Arguments'
+  - "Arguments"
-  - 'ES6'
+  - "ES6"
-  - 'Functions'
+  - "Functions"
-  - 'Parameters'
+  - "Parameters"
 CatalogContent:
-  - 'introduction-to-javascript'
+  - "introduction-to-javascript"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 **Arrow function** are expressions first introduced in ES6.
 These expressions are a clean and concise alternative to the traditional [function](https://www.codecademy.com/resources/docs/javascript/functions) syntax.